rohitpatilhbl-eng/Equipment_tracker/README.md

 # Equipment Tracker Application

-This project is a simple full-stack web application developed as part of a take-home assignment.
-The main objective of this application is to manage a list of equipment and demonstrate basic understanding of frontend, backend, and REST API concepts.
+This project is a simple full-stack web application, and The main objective of this application is to manage a list of equipment and demonstrate basic understanding of frontend, backend, and REST API concepts.

 The focus of this project is functionality, clean code, and clear separation between frontend and backend.